TyrnanBatch/Ruby-Mod/README.md

 # RubyMod
-A Minecraft mod that adds ruby to the game
+A Minecraft mod that adds ruby to the game.